 Probation hearings are also held in municipal courts in Beaverton, Lake Oswego, Canby, West Linn, Troutdale and Oregon City Oregon.

-Mr. O’Rourke and his staff work as a team for you
+Mr. O’Rourke and His Staff Work as a Team for You

 In every probation violation case we use the same three methods to defend our clients and win that we use in all criminal cases: attack, negotiation and mitigation.
 We use what works to achieve the goals we set with our clients.